 Graham Dixon is the director and founder of the Michael Chekhov Studio London which provides a regular space for actors and artists to invigorate and expand their performing techniques.
 He originally trained at the Independent Theatre in Sydney, Australia and with Alice Crowther, the speech and eurhythmy teacher for Michael Chekhov at Dartington Hall in Devon, UK and in Ridgefield, Connecticut, USA.

-Gretchen Egolf is an actress working in the UK and USA.
-She trained at the Julliard School in New York and has worked in New York (on Broadway and off), in Los Angeles (TV and film), in regional theatre (from Blanche to Rosalind), and in London (West End).
-She has taught in London at the Royal Central School of Speech and Drama, RADA, LAMDA, and Brunel University, as well as the Actors Centre and independent workshops.
-In the US she has taught at various regional theaters and independent workshops in NYC.
+Gretchen Egolf is an actor working in the UK and USA.
+She trained at the Julliard School in New York and has worked in New York (on Broadway and off), in Los Angeles (TV and film), extensively in US regional theater, and in London (West End and off).
+She has taught in London at the Royal Central School of Speech and Drama, RADA, LAMDA, ALRA, and Brunel University, as well as the Actors Centre and independent workshops.
 She is represented by Lou Coulson Associates Ltd in London and by Cornerstone Talent in the USA.

 Cass Fleming is a theatre director and teacher of acting, directing and devising.
 She trained at Goldsmiths, and the Royal Central School of Speech and Drama, London.
 She spent two years working with English National Opera’s Education, Community and Outreach team and has taught actors, directors and devised theatre-makers at the National Studio, London, Royal Central School of Speech & Drama, Rose Bruford College and Brunel University.
 She is a Lecturer in Theatre and Performance Practice at Goldmsith’s College, London.